 - Vimeo Video School Vimeo has a lot of quality instructional videos covering all aspects of video production by amateurs or professionals.

 - YouTube When you dive into YouTube for video education, you are really going to have to be willing to dig through a lot of dross in order to find the quality offerings, so don’t settle for amateur stuff.
 For example, if you find yourself struggling to understand some bizarre Balkan accent, just don’t.
 Turn that guy off and go to another resource!
 To get you started, try some of the resources listed here — click on one of these and it will take you their channel on YouTube:

 - Larry Jordan is a 40-year industry pro who also happens to be a great teacher.
 He has a lot of free materials as well as classes you pay for, but since he works with both Final Cut Pro and Adobe Premiere Pro (and it’s adjuncts), there is lots to choose from.
 He also publishes a free newsletter and frequently provides free quality webinars on topics.
 Check him out!

 - If you have purchased video editing software, do NOT forget to check out their web site to see if they offer any training materials!
-Why flounder around on the web looking for good stuff when it is readily available from the company that sold it to you?
+Why flounder around on the web looking for good stuff on your software when it is readily available from the company that sold it to you?
 For example, Adobe has a lot of very helpful on-line videos covering many aspects of their software.